Fitzroy Iron Works: Ebenezer Vickery

 Ebenezer Vickery, a Sydney businessman, was elected chairman of the Fitzroy Iron Works Company.
 He was the main influence on the company, during the period immediately after Benjamin Lattin's contract expired.
 Vickery was a Methodist—or Wesleyan as they were called then—as was his ironmaster Joseph Hampshire.
 He saw part of his role as ensuring the proper morality of his workforce and the township.
 During his time, public buildings were constructed in Mittagong, and between 600 and 700 people (employees and their families) lived off wages paid by the works.

 Vickery promoted the use of Fitzroy iron himself.
 He used it for the roof trusses of Mittagong's Methodist church and in his own building, 'Vickery's Chambers', at 78 Pitt Street, Sydney, a part of which became the Sydney offices of the Fitzroy Iron Works Company.

-He set about trying to approve the financial position of the company.
+He set about trying to improve the financial position of the company.
 In August 1864, a £6,000 mortgage was taken out on the works and in 1865 town allotments were sold in the town of 'New Sheffield', which helped raise additional cash.
 In February 1865, the capital of the company was reduced by half, effectively writing off much of the earlier investments in the company.

 In November 1865, it was reported that the works was supplying iron to P. N. Russell & Co. and to customers in Melbourne for use in manufacturing, that larger puddling furnaces were being erected and the rolling mill was being reinstalled on more solid foundations.

 However, in December 1865, with there being ongoing problems with the blast furnace (see below), shareholders voted in favour of a merger with P. N. Russell & Co, a large Sydney foundry and ironworks, which was a large customer buying Fitzroy iron.
 The merger would result in George Russell taking over the management of the works.
 An attempt to raise new capital to expand the plant—including adding two more blast furnaces and increasing the power of the rolling mills— in early 1866, failed and, consequentially, the merger did not proceed.
 Although the works were to linger in partial operation for several more years (see below), the works were completely idle in 1869.